 - Withholding all other papers that relate to the conflict from that Director.

 - PIA ceases to undertake the activity giving rise to the conflict.

 In each case the Board may consider that other steps are necessary.

 Where a conflict is so acute or extensive that following these procedures will not allow the Director to demonstrate that they have acted in the best interests of PIA, they may need to seek the authority of the Board to continue to serve.

 The decision making should be recorded in the minutes of Board meetings and noted in the register.

 - the nature of the conflict;

 - whether any conflicts of interest were declared in advance;

 - whether anyone withdrew from the discussion; and

-Where any minutes or other documents relating to the item presenting a conflict or potential conflict are being provided to the Director facing the conflict, special care must be taken to ensure that the minutes or other documents are appropriately redacted before being provided.
+Where any minutes or other documents relating to the item presenting a conflict or potential conflict are being provided to the other documents are appropriately redacted before being provided.
 A balance needs to be made to ensure that the person still receives sufficient information about the activities of PIA generally without disclosing information which it would be inappropriate for the person to receive.